 - Scenic Observation Decks: There are two observation decks located in the park.
 One deck is located on the north side of the park and offers a panoramic view of the Susquehanna Valley (ADA accessible).
 The other deck is located on the south side of the park and offers a view of the York Valley.

 - Nature Fun Zone: Located in Hidden Laurel picnic area.
-Nature playground, gives kids ages 2-12 a fenced in area where they can play with nature.
+The Nature Fun Zone playground, gives kids ages 2-12 a fenced in area where they can play with nature.
 The area features different zones such as a digging zone, a climbing zone, a quite zone, a building zone and more.

-- Softball Field: One non-regulation softball field is located near the Hidden Laurel Picnic Area.
-It can be used on a first come - first serve basis, with consideration for those that are waiting to use it.
+- Open Space Field: Located near the Hidden Laurel Picnic Area.
+This one acre area can be used on a first come - first serve basis, with consideration for those that are waiting to use it.

 - Volleyball Court: One sand volleyball court is available in the Hidden Laurel Picnic Area.
 Please limit play to one hour if another group is waiting.